ATMasoumi/TransferListChallenge/README.md

 When the customer taps on add to favorites
-Then the app should saves transfer locally and show as favorites on home page
+Then the app should saves transfer locally
+And show as favorites on home page

 When the customer taps on remove from favorites
-Then the app should remove transfer from local cache and update favorites transfers on home page
+Then the app should remove transfer from local cache And update favorites transfers on home page
 ```

 #### Scenarios (Acceptance criteria, Search)(*optional*)